The Monastery Guesthouse

 Linens, towels, and blankets are provided in the guests’ rooms.
 However, due to many people having their own preferences for soap and shampoo, we ask our guests to bring their own such items.
 There is hot and cold running water in the bathrooms and some people like bringing shower sandals with them.
 It is strongly recommended that you bring a battery operated alarm clock and definitely a flashlight for walking around outside at night or going to the Church.
 You may also wish to bring a bottle for water to have in your room.
 You can fill it with filtered water either in the guesthouse common room kitchen or in the guests’ breakfast room adjacent to the refectory in the main building next to the church.
 The monastery is about 6,500 feet above sea level.
 The summer months of July and August can be quite wet.
 Snow is common in winter as is mud in spring.
 In the winter months, rooms in the guesthouse are heated with gas space heaters and by radiant floor heat in the ranch house.
 The weather can be very cold during winter and quite hot on summer days with cool mornings (some folks like to bring a small battery operated fan for use in the summer).
 You will need to bring appropriate clothing.
 No shorts in the Church, refectory or guesthouse area, please.

 We provide meals to all of our overnight guests.
 The main meal and supper are taken in the refectory (the monastic dining room) accessible via the door leading to the gift shop.
 However, breakfast is taken after Vigils or after Mass in the room immediately in front of the main refectory.
 Meals are in silence, except for spiritual reading or music.
 If you plan to miss a main meal, please inform the guestmaster.
 When we serve meat, it is nearly always chicken, roasted turkey, or ground turkey.
-We do not serve red meat although there have been some exceptions for special celebrations.
+We do not serve red meat, although there have been rare exceptions for special celebrations.